MicrosoftDocs/Viva/Viva/solutions/yume.md

 1. Select the environment for which you want to create Dataverse permissions.
 1. Select **Users and permissions > Security Roles**.
    The following roles are the ones you can create:
-    - **Basic User role (for access to User table and YuMe tables)**: Updated to include user rights for tables.
-This role provides read-only access for the card data table and other rights for the other YuMe tables.
+    - **Basic User role (for access to User table and Yume tables)**: Updated to include user rights for tables.
+This role provides read-only access for the card data table and other rights for the other Yume tables.

     :::image type="content" source="../media/basic-user-role-permissions.png" alt-text="Basic permissions for a user role":::

     - **YumeContentAdmin (custom role)**: This role is permissive so should only be accounts that need access across all the data (for example, nudges from power automate).
-        - YuMe Cards::: Parent: Child Business Units
+        - Yume Cards::: Parent: Child Business Units
-        - YuMe Meeting Notes ::: Parent: Child Business Units
+        - Yume Meeting Notes ::: Parent: Child Business Units
-        - YuMe User Options ::: Parent: Child Business Units
+        - Yume User Options ::: Parent: Child Business Units

       :::image type="content" source="../media/yume-content-admin-role.png" alt-text="Yume content admin role":::